whatwg/web-history/README.md

   in invitation-only beta.

 - [Web Applications 1.0](http://www.hixie.ch/specs/html/apps/web-apps-1);
-  first public draft of what will eventually become HTML5
+  first public draft of what will eventually become the HTML5 spec.

 ## 2004-05